Broadstone Mill, Reddish: Architecture

 This was a large six-storey double mill with 260,000 spindles.
 It was built by Stott and Sons, and its features were described as Byzantine in style.
 Each mill was 12 bays wide and nine bays deep, the rope race forming a 13th bay.
 The basic bay dimensions were 22 ft by 15 ft 6 in, thus, the internal dimensions at the second floor were 266 ft by 137 ft.
 The rope race is 12 ft wide internally.
 At ground floor level a single storey card shed extends the width of the mill; this is five bays, 68 ft deep.

 The floors were designed for the machines they accommodated.
-The basement was designed for the waste place, conditioning cellar, warehouse & packing, cotton room, mixing room, and dust cellar; it was 8 ft 6 in in height.
+The basement was designed for the waste place, conditioning cellar, warehouse and packing, cotton room, mixing room, and dust cellar; it was 8 ft 6 in in height.
 The ground floor (known as the first storey) was 16 ft, the attached card shed and blowing room was 12 ft in height.
 The first spinning room on the second storey was 14 ft 3 in high.
 The second and third spinning rooms on the third and fourth storeys were 13 ft 9 in high, while the fourth spinning room on the fifth storey was 14 ft 1.75 in high.
 The tower contained the staircase, hoist and toilets.